-Tracking of emotional facial expressions.
-One approach to measuring emotional expressions, such as facial expressions, involves automated tracking of the movement of facial landmarks and head position in three-dimensional space from video (Jeni, Cohn, & Kanade, 2017).
+One approach to measuring emotional expressions, such as facial expressions, involves automated tracking of the movement of facial landmarks and head position in 3D space from video (Jeni et al., 2017).
 In an illustrative project, 13-month-olds were exposed to a positive (bubbles) and a negative (toy removal) emotion-eliciting task.
 Facial features exhibited greater displacement, velocity, and acceleration in response to the negative than the positive task, and infant head position showed the same pattern (Hammal et al., 2019).
-Together, the movement of facial features and head movement accounted for one third of the variance in manual behavioral affect ratings within each of the two conditions (Hammal, Cohn, Heike, & Speltz, 2015).
+Together, the movement of facial features and head movement accounted for one third of the variance in manual behavioral affect ratings within each of the two conditions (Hammal et al., 2015).
 Manual coding confirmed higher levels of smiles during positive tasks and higher levels of cry-faces (which encompass distress and anger expressions) during negative tasks (Hammal et al., 2018).
 The results suggest that low-level tracking of facial and head movement can distinguish negative (cry-face) versus positive (smiling) expressions.